storybookjs/ember/docs/faq.md

 ### How can my code detect if it is running in Storybook?

 You can do this by checking for the `IS_STORYBOOK` global variable, which will equal `true` when running in Storybook.
+The environment variable `process.env.STORYBOOK` is also set to `true`.